Skip to content

 Windows Features window showing Recall feature

 Windows will apply the changes.
 It may ask you to restart your PC.
-What happens after you restart?
-The Recall feature will be added or removed based on what you chose.
+After you restart, the Recall feature will be added or removed based on your choice.

 How to Uninstall or Reinstall Recall Using Commands